Multi-Winner Voting with Approval Preferences: The Algorithmic Perspective on Strategic Voting

-In \textsc{Subset-Manipulation} we are given an election $(A, k)$, a subset of candidates $L \subseteq C$, and a positive integer~$r$.
+In the \textsc{Subset-Manipulation} problem, we are given an election $(A, k)$, a subset of candidates $L \subseteq C$, and a positive integer~$r$.
 We ask whether there exists a profile $A'$ that extends $A$ by $r$ additional voters such that $L \subseteq W$ for some $W\in \calR(A', k)$. \end{definition}

-Intuitively, in \textsc{Utility-Manipulation} we have a single manipulator with a utility function describing her level of appreciation for different candidates; the utility function is additive.
-The question is whether the manipulator can send an approval ballot such that she gets the utility of at least $t$ from an elected committee.
-In \textsc{Subset-Manipulation} there are $r$ manipulators and their goal is slightly different---they want to ensure that the candidates from a given set $L$ are all selected.
-For $r = 1$ \textsc{Subset-Manipulation} can be represented as \textsc{Utility-Manipulation}: we assign the utility of one to the candidates from $L$ and the utility of zero to the other candidates, and set $t = |L|$.
-Observe that it makes sense to consider \textsc{Utility-Manipulation} also in the context of AV---this is because AV is strategy-proof only for dichotomous preferences, while the definition of \textsc{Utility-Manipulation} assumes the manipulator has more fine-grained preferences.
+Intuitively, in \textsc{Utility-Manipulation} we have manipulators with a utility function describing their level of appreciation for different candidates; the utility function is additive.
+The question is whether the manipulators can submit approval ballots such that they derive a utility of at least $t$ from the elected committee.
+In \textsc{Subset-Manipulation}, the goal is slightly different---the manipulators want to ensure that the candidates from a given set $L$ are all selected.
+For $r = 1$, \textsc{Subset-Manipulation} can be represented as \textsc{Utility-Manipulation}: we assign the utility of one to the candidates from $L$ and the utility of zero to the other candidates, and set $t = |L|$.
+Observe that it makes sense to consider \textsc{Utility-Manipulation} also in the context of AV---this is because AV is strategyproof only for approval preferences, while the definition of \textsc{Utility-Manipulation} assumes the manipulators have more fine-grained preferences.

-\citet{mei-pro-ros-zoh:multiwinner_strategic} have shown that \textsc{Utility-Manipulation} is solvable in polynomial time for Multi-Winner Approval Voting with adversarial tie-breaking\footnote{Adversarial tie-breaking means that ties between candidates are broken in disfavor of the manipulators.}. \citet{bau-den-rey:manipulation_multiwinner} proved that also \textsc{Subset-Manipulation} is solvable in polynomial time for~AV. \citet{azi-gas-gud-mac-mat-wal:c:multiwinner-approval} have shown that \textsc{Utility-Manipulation} is computationally hard for SAV and PAV with a given tie-breaking order on candidates.
-They have also proved that \textsc{Subset-Manipulation} is $\np$-hard for SAV and coNP-hard for PAV.
-Further, for PAV the problem stays hard even if there is only a single manipulator ($r=1$), while for SAV with a single manipulator the problem becomes computable in polynomial time.
+\citet{mei-pro-ros-zoh:multiwinner_strategic} studied \textsc{Utility-Manipulation} for $r=1$ and showed that it is solvable in polynomial time for Multi-Winner Approval Voting with adversarial tie-breaking,\footnote{Adversarial tie-breaking means that ties between candidates are broken in disfavour of the manipulators.} \citet{bau-den-rey:manipulation_multiwinner} proved that also \textsc{Subset-Manipulation} is solvable in polynomial time for~AV.
+(The main focus of both papers is on ranking-based multi-winner rules, cf.~\Cref{sec:multiwinner-rank}.) \citet{azi-gas-gud-mac-mat-wal:c:multiwinner-approval} show that \textsc{Utility-Manipulation} is computationally hard for SAV and PAV with a given tie-breaking order on candidates.
+They further prove that \textsc{Subset-Manipulation} is $\np$-hard for SAV and $\conp$-hard for PAV.
+For PAV the problem stays hard even if there is only a single manipulator ($r=1$), while for SAV with a single manipulator the problem becomes computable in polynomial time.